PA Voluntary Organizations Active in Disaster

-PEMA serves as the coordinating office and monitor for the Pennsylvania Voluntary Organizations Active in Disasters (PA VOAD).
+PEMA serves as the coordinating office and monitor for the Pennsylvania Voluntary Organizations Active in Disaster (PA VOAD).

 PA VOAD is an advisory committee to the Emergency Management Council, chaired by the Lieutenant Governor.
 PA VOAD member organizations provide assistance to the citizens of the commonwealth when a disaster strikes.
 PA VOAD is not a directive organization; during a disaster, the members independently provide a variety of relief and recovery services.